WebOfTrust/WOT-terms/docs/06_concepts/concepts.md

 ## When?

 The intention is to have _resources_ (glossaries, videos, etc.) and _howtos_ available continuously.
 It'll hopefully improve over time.
-The resulting static **WebofTrust-site** is already here: https://weboftrust.github.io/WOT-terms/ and will be automatically generated with Github Actions.
+The resulting static **WebofTrust-site** is already here: https://weboftrust.github.io/WOT-terms/ and will automatically be generated through Github Actions.
-All intermediate results are also **directly available**:
+All intermediate results are also **directly available** in the Github repo:

 - [resources](https://github.com/WebOfTrust/WOT-terms/tree/main/resources)
 - [howtos](https://github.com/WebOfTrust/WOT-terms/tree/main/howto)